emanuelefavero/web-scraping-puppeteer/README.md

 This is a simple example of how to use Puppeteer to scrape a website.

-_NOTE: Inside this repo there is a `webpage-screenshot` folder, which contains Puppeteer code to take a screenshot of a webpage._

 ## Getting Started

 - Clone this repo
-- `cd` into the `webpage-screenshot` folder
+- `cd` into one of the project directories
 - Run `npm install`
 - Run `npm start`